Partition of Unity Neural Networks for Interpretable Classification with Explicit Class Regions: Experiments

 \paragraph{Discussion.}

-\emph{Competitiveness.} Both PUNN-Sigma and PUNN-Bump perform comparably to the MLP baseline, confirming that the partition of unity framework scales to higher-dimensional problems.
-PUNN-Sigma achieves 97.85\%, within 0.34 percentage points of the MLP baseline.
+\emph{Parameter efficiency gap.} The parameter sweep reveals that PUNN's accuracy disadvantage is not simply an artifact of mismatched model sizes---it persists at every budget.
+This is an inherent cost of the modular gate architecture, where each gate independently processes the 784-dimensional input.
+However, the gap is modest (under 1.1 percentage points even at the smallest budget) and may be acceptable in applications where the interpretability of the gate rejection structure is valued.

-\emph{Parameter overhead.} PUNN requires $K-1 = 9$ separate gate networks for the 10-class problem, resulting in approximately 9$\times$ more parameters than the MLP baseline.
-This is a structural cost of the partition of unity formulation, where each gate maintains its own neural network to parametrize its domain.
+\emph{Diminishing returns.} Both architectures exhibit diminishing returns with increased parameters.
+PUNN-Sigma plateaus near 97.4--97.9\%, while the MLP plateaus near 98.1--98.3\%.
+This suggests that neither architecture benefits substantially from additional capacity beyond a moderate size on MNIST.

-\emph{Gate function comparison.} PUNN-Bump achieves slightly lower accuracy than PUNN-Sigma (97.0\% vs 97.85\%), consistent with the pattern observed on UCI datasets.
-The bump function's compact support may limit gradient flow compared to the sigmoid's smooth transition over the entire real line.
+\emph{Gate function comparison.} Table~\ref{tab:mnist_gates} compares the two gate parameterizations at matched width $H_g = 256$.
+PUNN-Bump achieves 97.00\% compared to PUNN-Sigma's 97.85\%.
+The bump function's compact support likely limits gradient flow compared to sigmoid's smooth transition over the entire real line.